wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 ### 2. Configure the Queue Treatment loop and Opt Out and Callback steps

 - In Flow Designer - Configure the Queue treatment for the first queue.
 Use the queueCounter variable and configure the Opt out steps including the high volume message and the callback step.

+- In the Callback Settings of the Callback block, you have two options on how to configure the **Callback Dial Number**.

+	1. If you set it to `NewPhoneContact.ANI` , as the video guide indicates, you will need to make the call to the Entry Point via your own mobile phone number.

+	> **Note:** This call will be billed as an international call to your personal phone bill with all applicable fees.
+If you want to avoid that cost, you can configure it using Option 2.

+	2. You can create a new **Flow Variable** (e.g. CallbackANI) and set its **Variable Type** as `String` and its **Variable Value** to your mobile phone number (format should be `+country code`, e.g. `+32...`).
+Then, in the Callback block, you can set this created Flow variable as the Callback Dial Number.
+In this scenario, you can make the initial call with your supervisor extension and then receive the callback on your mobile phone number.

 - Configure the voicemail destination to the same Cisco Toll Free number above.